2005 Annual Report

 The changes allow healthy cats to be housed cage-free, while ill or under-observation cats can be isolated in either multi-level caged condos (donated by a local veterinarian) or in “apartments” permanently built into the facility (some featuring outdoor areas).

 Visitors who want to select a pet are able to handle and bond with adoptable felines while those not currently for adoption are housed out of sight.
 A new treatment room provides the proper space for our veterinarian to perform exams and minor procedures.
 Our trained volunteers utilize the room to perform feline incoming exams, inoculations, and treatments.

-In early 2005, FieldHaven Feline Rescue introduced SNAP (Spay/Neuter Assistance Program) upon being awarded a grant from the Community Foundation of Lincoln.
+In early 2005, FieldHaven Feline Rescue introduced Spay/Neuter Assistance Program (SNAP) upon being awarded a grant from the Lincoln Community Foundation.
 The purpose of the grant is to assist Lincoln residents with spaying and neutering feral and stray cats and to provide education on the importance of addressing animal overpopulation issues.

 FieldHaven’s shelter acts as a triage center, where cats can be dropped off for transportation and picked up for recovery.
 Assistance with recovery is provided on a space-available basis.
 While we encourage releasing the cats back into their familiar environment, we provide education and assistance on relocation to a safe area, such as a ranch or farm, when this is not possible.

-When an adoption-suitable cat comes through SNAP (not feral), FieldHaven provides education and assistance for rehoming the cat after spay or neuter surgery.
+When an adoption-suitable cat (not feral) comes through our Spay/Neuter Assistance Program, FieldHaven provides education, and assistance for rehoming the cat after spay or neuter surgery.